nova-glider/website/website/README.md

 # CanSat 2026 Website

-This folder contains all website code, which at the time of writing is only a homepage.
+This folder contains all website code, which at the time of writing is only the homepage and backend.
-Other parts of the website, like the backend and dashboard will be added in future commits.
+Other parts of the website, like the dashboard will be added in future commits.

 [TODO.md](https://github.com/samvandenabeele/cansat_SBC_2026/blob/main/website%2FTODO.md)